 Surely something needs to change.

 But how?
-When I found myself face first on that guesthouse floor, it wasn’t because I’d heard a new fact about suffering in the world or even made a new discovery in God’s Word.
-On the long flight to Asia, I had actually written an entire sermon on poverty and oppression, complete with staggering numbers concerning the poor and oppressed in the world today.
+When I found myself face first on that guesthouse floor, it wasn’t because I’d heard a new fact about suffering in the world.
+It wasn’t because I made a new discovery in God’s Word.
+On the long flight to Asia, I had actually written an entire sermon on poverty and oppression.
+It was complete with staggering numbers concerning the poor and oppressed in the world today.
 And I had written it from an emotionally well-guarded, frighteningly coldhearted perspective.
 Somehow, staring at statistics on poverty and even studying the Bible had left my soul unscathed.
 But when I came face to face with men, women, and children in urgent spiritual and physical need, the wall in my heart was breached.
 And I wept.

 Clearly, the change we need won’t happen simply by our seeing more facts or listening to more sermons (or even preaching them, for that matter).
 What we need is not an explanation of the Word and the world that puts more information in our heads; we need an experience with the Word in the world that penetrates the recesses of our hearts.
-We need to dare to come face to face with desperate need in the world around us and ask God to do a work deep within us that we could never manufacture, manipulate, or make happen on our own.
+We need to dare to come face to face with desperate need in the world around us.
+The world we live in is a world of urgent needs.
+Also, we need to ask God to do a work deep within us that we could never manufacture, manipulate, or make happen on our own.

-– This excerpt is the opening from David Platt’s newly released book, Something Needs to Change: A Call to Make Your Life Count in a World of Urgent Need.
-To order the book or to find out more about it, go here.
-To view the Something Needs to Change simulcast, go here.
+This excerpt is the opening from David Platt’s newly released book.
+Order Something Needs to Change: A Call to Make Your Life Count in a World of Urgent Need today.